Plaffyer/YT-Music-Sync-Hub/README.md

 Run the application:
 python app.py

+⚡ Tip: One-Click Launcher (Windows)
+I have included a file named Run_Sync_Hub.bat in this repository for your convenience.

+Once you have installed the dependencies (Step 3 above), you can simply double-click Run_Sync_Hub.bat to launch the app instantly without opening a terminal!

 🔑 Detailed Guide: How to Get Your Authentication Headers The bot needs a "VIP Pass" to add songs to your account.
 Follow these exact steps to get it:

-Open Google Chrome or Microsoft Edge on your computer.

-Go to music.youtube.com and make sure you are logged in to your account.
+Open Google Chrome or Microsoft Edge and go to music.youtube.com (ensure you are logged in).

 Press F12 on your keyboard (or right-click anywhere and select Inspect).

-Look at the top of the panel that opens and click the Network tab.
+Click the Network tab at the top of the panel.

 In the small "Filter" search box, type the word: browse

-Press F5 on your keyboard to refresh the page.
+Press F5 to refresh the page.

-You will see an item named browse appear in the list.
-Click it once.
+Click the first browse item that appears in the list.

-A new section will open on the right.
 Look for a sub-heading called Request Headers.

-Highlight and copy EVERYTHING inside the Request Headers section (from the very top word "accept:" all the way down to the end of your long "cookie:" strings).
+Highlight and copy EVERYTHING inside the Request Headers section (from "accept:" down to the end of your long "cookie:" strings).

 Open the Sync Hub app, go to the Authentication tab, paste that text, and click Convert.